 The Schaumburg, Ill.-based company said it would take a charge of \$50 million for severance benefits and also expects to have \$80 million in third-quarter costs related to paying off various debts.
 In a filing with the U.S. Securities and Exchange Commission, the company said the cuts also include jobs in Motorola's integrated electronic systems and broadband communications businesses.
-Motorola shares dropped 19 cents to \$17.31 late Tuesday morning on the New York Stock Exchange. that the country is more energy efficient than it was during the oil crises of the 1970s due to conservation measures taken since then output might suffer due to a multibillion dollar back-tax bill.
+Motorola shares dropped 19 cents to \$17.31 late Tuesday morning on the New York Stock Exchange. output might suffer due to a multibillion dollar back-tax bill.